-We're proud to carry this limited ed. publication which received the BCHF Lieutenant Governor’s Medal for Historical Writing (2020 and City of Vancouver Book Award (2020)!
+We're proud to carry this limited edition publication which received the BCHF Lieutenant Governor’s Medal for Historical Writing and City of Vancouver Book Award in 2020!

 Chinatown Through A Wide Lens: The Hidden Photographs of Yucho Chow showcases the long-hidden photographs of Vancouver's first and most prolific Chinese photographer.
 Chow photographed during a tumultuous and transformative time in Canadian history, operating a commercial studio in the heart of Vancouver's Chinatown from 1907-1949.
 Although he was Chinese, Chow also chronicled the lives of other early, marginalized communities such as Sikh Canadians, Black Canadians, Indigenous residents and newly-arrived European immigrants.
 Chow’s negatives were discarded when the business closed.